aseekatz/AnaerobeWorkshop/README.md

 Some last questions to consider:
 > What type of information did each of these analyses provide?

 > How did these analyses differ from each other?

+> Based on the data, would you reject or accept the hypothesis we originally formulated?

 We hope that this short exercise gave you a better understanding of how microbiome data is interpreted and handled.
 If this was overwhelming, do not be intimidated!
 Learning how to process this data can be a long journey, but there are multiple free online tutorials and courses.
 Programming is not only useful for 16S rRNA analysis, but for any large -omics datasets.